MechMindRobotics/mecheye_csharp_samples/README.md

 # Mech-Eye C# Samples

-This repository contains C# samples with the Mech-Eye Industrial 3D camera.
+This repository contains C# samples for Mech-Eye SDK_1.5.0.

 ## Installation

 1. Download and install [Mech-Eye SDK_1.5.0](https://www.mech-mind.com.cn/down.aspx?TypeId=31&fid=t14:31:14).

-2. Clone this repository to a location where you want.
+2. Clone this repository to a specific folder.

 3. Open MechEyeNETSamples.sln file in Visual Studio (2019 is recommended), build and run it.